 Mongolian Delegates to participate in the 30th General Assembley of the International Maritime Organization

-The head of delegation H.E Mr Tsogtgerel Batchuluun, the Vice Minister of Road and Transport Development and other delegates of Mongolia have been participating in the 30th Assembly of the International Maritime Organization in London between 27 November and 7 December 2017.
+The head of delegation H.E Mr Tsogtgerel Batchuluun, the Vice Minister of Road and Transport Development, Mr Otgonbayar Lkhamsuren, Deputy Permanent Representative of Mongolia to the International Maritime Organization, Mr Tuvshintur Saranjav, Head of Mongolian Maritime Administration, Mr Nyamdavaa Buuvei, Senior specialist of the Ministry of Road and Transportat Development have been representing the Government of Mongolia to the 30th Assembly of the International Maritime Organization is being held in London between 27 November and 7 December 2017.

 The Assembly is the IMO’s highest governing body.
 It responsible for approving the work programme and budget; and determining financial arrangement and electing IMO Council.
 The Assembly consists of all IMO Member States and meets once every two years.
 During the Assembly, the delegates of Mongolia met H.E Mr Kitack Lim, the Secretary-General of the IMO and discussed further cooperation with the IMO.

 Mr. Tsogtgerel Batchuluun, Vice Minister for road and transportation development meets with Mark Garnier, Parliamentary Under Secretary of State at the Department for international Trade at the FCO.
 Two ministers have exchanged their assessments on bilateral cooperation and reiterated readiness of future collaboration in the field of infrastructure development in Mongolia.
 Secretary Garnier came to Mongolia last spring with working visit and set up a good basis for the cooperation between two ministries.